 Auryn and Eastmain Announce a C$22.5 Million Equity Financing

-VANCOUVER, BC and TORONTO, Aug.
-31, 2020 - Auryn Resources Inc. (TSX: AUG) (NYSE-American: AUG) ("Auryn" or the "Company") and Eastmain Resources Inc. (TSX: ER) ("Eastmain") are pleased to jointly announce that Auryn has entered into an agreement with a syndicate of underwriters co-led by Canaccord Genuity Corp. and Beacon Securities Limited in connection with a bought deal private placement financing (the "Bought Deal Offering") of an aggregate of 7,500,000 subscription receipts of the Company (the "Subscription Receipts") to raise gross proceeds of C$22,500,000.
-The Subscription Receipts will be exchanged for common shares of Auryn concurrently with completion of the recently announced transaction whereby Auryn will acquire Eastmain ("Eastmain Transaction") after spinning-out Auryn's Peruvian operations to Auryn shareholders.
-The Eastmain Transaction will create Fury Gold Mines Limited ("Fury Gold"), a leading developer of Canadian gold projects.
-It will also result in two additional new independent companies holding Auryn's Peruvian projects.
+Auryn Resources Inc. (TSX: AUG, NYSE American: AUG) (“Auryn” or the “Company”) and Eastmain Resources Inc. (TSX: ER) (“Eastmain”) are pleased to jointly announce that Auryn has entered into an agreement with a syndicate of underwriters co-led by Canaccord Genuity Corp. and Beacon Securities Limited in connection with a bought deal private placement financing (the "Bought Deal Offering") of an aggregate of 7,500,000 subscription receipts of the Company (the "Subscription Receipts") to raise gross proceeds of C$22,500,000.
+The Subscription Receipts will be exchanged for common shares of Auryn concurrently with completion of the recently announced transaction whereby Auryn will acquire Eastmain (“Eastmain Transaction”) after spinning-out Auryn’s Peruvian operations to Auryn shareholders.
+The Eastmain Transaction will create Fury Gold Mines Limited (“Fury Gold”), a leading developer of Canadian gold projects.
+It will also result in two additional new independent companies holding Auryn’s Peruvian projects.
 The sale of Subscription Receipts will fulfill a principal condition of the Eastmain Transaction.

 A Message from Ivan Bebek, Executive Chairman & Director of Auryn: